FNNDSC/ChRIS_ultron_backEnd/README.md

 ```bash
 docker ps
 ```
 Find out from the previous output the name of the container running the Django server in interactive mode (usually *chrisultronbackend_chris_dev_run_1*) and run the Unit tests and Integration tests within that container.

-For instance to run only the Unit tests:
+To run only the Unit tests:

 ```bash
 docker exec -it chrisultronbackend_chris_dev_run_1 python manage.py test --exclude-tag integration